HIV stigma, fear linger in UK as infection rates continue to rise

-LONDON (Thomson Reuters Foundation) - Rich paces the cramped, dimly-lit living room in despair, fearful of losing his friends, family and career as he struggles with the realization that he has HIV.
+LONDON, July 2 (Thomson Reuters Foundation) - Rich paces the cramped, dimly-lit living room in despair, fearful of losing his friends, family and career as he struggles with the realisation that he has HIV.

 “Maybe I ought to put a bell around my neck, wear a sign and run around screaming ‘AIDS!
 AIDS!
 AIDS!'”, the gay American man shouts at his partner Saul.